uc-cdis/metadata-service/docs/metadata_adapters.md

 ### Default Values
 Defining default values for fields is handled in one of two way:
-If a field in the metdata does not need a path, simply define the field name and a value.
+If a field in the metadata does not need a path, simply define the field name and a value.
 If a remote metadata field has a value, it will override the default.
-If a path is use then use the longer form and set the ```default_value``` to use if the path is not found.
+If a path is used, then use the longer form and set the ```default_value``` to use if the path is not found.

 ```json